the-argus/nixsys/README.md

 ## Usage

-To apply or update, enter the shell:``nix develop`` then enter "rebuild" or "update", respectively.
+To apply or update, install nix-direnv-flakes:
+``nix shell nixpkgs#nix-direnv-flakes``.
+Then run ``direnv allow`` to enter the environment.
+Finally, run "rebuild" or "update", respectively.

 You can find configurations for different machines inside of the ``hosts/`` directory.
 In order to build the configurations for different hosts instead